RickCarlino/nerves-system-dev-env/README.md

 # Install ASDF

-[ASDF](https://github.com/asdf-vm/asdf) is a popular version manager in the Elixir community and is the recommended version manager for Nerves development on Linux. **Bash is the assumed system shell.
-See the ASDF documentation for other shells (Fish, ZSH, etc..)** The ASDF documentation explains how to install ASDF on different shells.
+[ASDF](https://github.com/asdf-vm/asdf) is a popular version manager in the Elixir community and is the recommended version manager for Nerves development on Linux. **Bash is the assumed system shell.** The ASDF documentation explains how to install ASDF on different shells.

 ```
 git clone https://github.com/asdf-vm/asdf.git ~/.asdf --branch v0.7.8